RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

     :language: yaml

-In case your training data is multi-lingual and is rich with domain specific words, use the ``supervised_embeddings`` pipeline:
+In case your training data is multi-lingual or is rich with domain specific words, use the ``supervised_embeddings`` pipeline:

 .. literalinclude:: ../../sample_configs/config_supervised_embeddings.yml